Awlexus/stopsel/README.md

 end
 ```

+As seen above, a function that handles a command must accept 2 arguments
+* A message (`Stopsel.Message` struct)
-As mentioned above, a function must be a function that accepts 2 arguments: message, a `Stopsel.Message` struct, and parameters, a map that contains the parameters defined in the  router.
+* a map that contains the parameters defined for the matched route.

 In the example above we have created a route like this.
 ```elixir